 Use a Quiet Voice

-So just refrain from talking and laughing loudly, or screaming of joy, and certainly do not mimic an animal sound to get a reaction.
-Instead practice a quiet and meditative ‘wonder’ alone or with your companion or family.
+So just refrain from talking and laughing loudly, or screaming of joy, and do not mimic an animal sound to get a reaction.
+Instead, practice a quiet and meditative ‘wonder’ alone or with your companion or family.

 Prefer drab, muted colors so as to not raise their attention and stress.

 If you are a birder or more generally a naturalist, you know that already.
-The best quality observations are when your are quiet and invisible.
+The best quality observations are when you are quiet and invisible.